 In pharmacy, we often see or hear of elder abuse of people in their own homes or as residents of a nursing home.

 Perpetrators are quite often other family members, carers or service providers and elders in receipt of abuse often deteriorate in their mental health.
+In such situations, it is best to consult lawyers helping with living trusts cases to protect the rights and interests of the elderly.

 Pharmacists are already in contact with significant numbers of elderly people because of their medical requirements.